dkormalev/asynqro/README.md

 - `boost::future` - almost the same as `std::future`.
 - `QFuture` - Mostly unusable outside of QtConcurrent without Qt private headers because there is no way to fill it from user code.
 - `Folly` - Folly futures are also inspired by Scala ones (but different ones, from Twitter framework) and have good API but are a part of huge framework which is too hard to use partially.
 - `ProofSeed` - this one is also a part of rather big framework and mostly unusable outside of it due to reasons like non-portable Failure type.
+Now is ported to asynqro usage.
 - Many others not mentioned here

 So why not to create another one?